encse/secchallenge2023/web/initiative/solution/README.md

 ### Now go for the flag...

-I was a bit surprised but we can load `https://initiative.secchallenge.crysys.hu` into an html object, and we can even check if it was loaded successfully.
+I was a bit surprised but we can load `https://initiative.secchallenge.crysys.hu` into an html `object` element, and we can even check if it was loaded successfully.
 The following function creates an object element loads an url and resolves a promise with the outcome of the load.